technofocus-pte/msignt2/Lab 02 - Building and Registering Predictive Models.md

 #### **Introduction:**
-In this exercise, we will focus on registering datasets ,building and training machine learning models that predict borrower behavior.
+In this lab, we will focus on registering datasets ,building and training machine learning models that predict borrower behavior.
 Using Azure Machine Learning, we will develop models that analyze historical customer data to forecast potential borrowers’ likelihood of loan conversion.
 After building the models, we will register them within the Azure ML workspace for further deployment and monitoring.
 This task emphasizes the importance of creating accurate and scalable models that drive personalized marketing.

 ### **Task 1 : Register Datasets**